10 High School Reunion Ideas for a Big TurnoutPosted July 31, 2013 | Promotions by Theme or Event, Tips and Trends from the Experts

 3. Be efficient at finding classmates

-While you’d think that booking a band, setting up catering, finding an affordable open bar or other planning logistics would be the most time consuming parts of spearheading a reunion, it’s more likely than not going to be contacting alumni.
+While you’d think that booking a band, setting up catering, finding an affordable open bar or other planning logistics would be the most time consuming parts of spearheading a reunion, it’s more likely than not going to be ing alumni.
 Facebook will take the brunt of the legwork out of the project, but for those classmates who aren’t on social media you’ll need other tactics.
 Class Reunion Planning has some tips that will come in handy, from running local newspaper ads to Google and LinkedIn.

 4. Be effective with your invitations